chromebook-unity/create-usb/README.md

 Type in ``` sudo apt update && sudo apt install git -y ```.
 This command will install Git.

-Then, type in ```git clone https://github.com/aneeshlingala/unity-conversion && cd unity-conversion && bash convert.sh```
+Then, type in ```git clone https://github.com/aneeshlingala/unity-conversion && cd unity-conversion && bash first.sh```

 > NOTE: After running the script, the username is still linux.
 The password is whatever you have set when running the script.

+After the script reboots your computer, log back in, open the terminal, and run second.sh, in the same directory.